kiba/Writings/for_science/chp19_cultural_exchange.md

 "Babe, you don't trust me?"

 "We're both outspoken sometime.
 Not afraid to say what's on our mind.
-However, that can get us in trouble."
+However, that can get us in a lot of trouble."

 "I am not going to lie on stage about what I believed."